temitope-oladele/Tomcat/README.md

 sudo mv apache-tomcat-9.0.73 tomcat9

-# Step 3: Give executing permissions to tocat9 to allow catalina.sh, startup.sh and shutdown.sh and many more important functions to work or you can give the permission singly.
+# Step 3: Give executing permissions to tomcat
+#This is to allow catalina.sh, startup.sh and shutdown.sh and many more important functions to work or you can give the permission singly.

 chmod +x /opt/tomcat9